pivotal/docs-tap/tap-gui/configurator/building.hbs.md

         - name: '@vmware-tanzu/tdp-plugin-techinsights-backend'
           version: '0.0.2'
     ```

+    If you plan to add plug-ins that exist in a private registry, follow these [additional authentication steps](./private-registries.hbs.md).

 2. Encode the file in base64, to later embed `tdp-config.yaml` in the workload definition file, by
    running: